Tibing/howtomake.software/blog/draggable-table-with-angular-cdk.md

 #### Header row configuration

 Header row can be configured using `cdk-header-row`.
 This directive will let `cdk-table` understand that it's a template for the header row.
 Then, we're adding a `cdkHeaderRowDef` directive.
 It receives a list of columns to be shown.
-We'll configure them later.

 ```html
 <tr